 - > Associate in Arts (A.A.)

-- Associate in Science (A.S.)
+- > Associate in Science (A.S.)

-- Associate in Fine Arts in Art (A.F.A.)
+- > Associate in Fine Arts in Art (A.F.A.)

+- ➤ Associate in Engineering Science (A.E.S.)

 Each degree requires at least 62 credit hours for completion and fulfills the first two years of study for students pursuing a bachelor's degree at a four-year college or university.